TheCarsonWest/TheCarsonWest.github.io/test/content/Pathlib and OS Module.md

 ### OS Module

 #### What is the OS Module?
-The OS module in Python provides a wide range of [Functions](./../functions/) for interacting with the operating system.
+The OS module in Python provides a wide range of [Python Functions](./../python-functions/) for interacting with the operating system.
 It offers system-level functionality, such as process management, file manipulation, and directory operations.

 #### How to Use the OS Module
 The OS module can be imported into Python programs using the following statement: